CLCStriders/striders/_posts/2020-03-15-Coronavirus-update.md

 * checking for new advice as the situation changes.

-If you have any questions or concerns please email <secretary@clcstriders-runningclub.co.uk>.
+If you have any questions or concerns please email <secretary@clcstriders-runningclub.co.uk>